How to start a cat boarding business and get it right

 • Contact your city clerk's office to get a list of required local business permits.

-Annual premiums for a basic liability package can range from $500 to $2,500.
-If you own the building, you will need commercial property insurance.
-And if you hire staff, most states require you to have workers' compensation insurance.
+Annual premiums for a basic liability package range from $500 to $2,500.
+If you hire staff, most states require workers' compensation insurance.
+The International Boarding & Pet Services Association publishes risk management and facility certification resources that outline the coverage types pet care operators should carry.

 Understand cat-specific risks